tomjoht/tomjoht.github.io/_posts/2015/2015-06-18-avoiding-death-from-sitting-on-your-butt-all-day.md

 categories:
 - technical-writing
 keywords: content management, access control, identity access management
-summary: "Sitting down all day creates serious health risks.
+description: "Sitting down all day creates serious health risks.
 You can avoid an early demise through a little counter app that reminds you to take a break every 20 minutes."
 ---

 I'm growing increasingly nervous by the number of studies that show how sitting down all day poses health risks equivalent to smoking a pack a day.
 Just google [sitting all day is the equivalent to smoking](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=sitting%20all%20day%20is%20the%20equivalent%20to%20smoking) and you'll find plenty of articles.